zetong-zhang/zcurvehub-docs/docs/source/pythonapi.md

 plt.ylabel("CpG-profile", labelpad=10)
 plt.show()
 ```
-*For the visual displaying example, please see ZCurvePlotter.z_prime_curve*
+*For the visual displaying example, please see ZcurvePlotter.z_prime_curve*
 **Args:**
 - window (int):
   Window size used by mean-smoothing method.
 If a value <= 0 is given, do nothing and return the original curve data.
 (Default: 0)